avipars/opensanshebrew/README.md

 # opensanshebrew
-i couldn't fine a single source with all the open sans hebrew fonts, so I made one
+I couldn't fine a single source with all the open sans hebrew fonts, so I made one